ashishpra28/IT-Ticket-Analysis-Spreadsheet-Project/README.md

 - Category and severity breakdowns
 - Resolution and satisfaction trends

-*(Dashboard screenshots can be found in the repository or linked externally.)*

 ## 📌 Project Outcome
 This project demonstrates the ability to:
 - Work with large real-world datasets